Hunting on LELT Lands

 - Go for a walk somewhere where hunting is not allowed, such as Pondicherry Park.

-Thanks for using, respecting, and appreciating our lands.
-Have fun and be safe!
+Thanks for respecting and appreciating the land.
+Have fun and stay safe!